awsdocs/amazon-opensearch-service-developer-guide/doc_source/curator.md

     # Split into two try blocks.
 We still want to try and take a snapshot if deletion failed.
     try:
-        # Get the list of indexes.
+        # Get the list of indices.
-        # You can filter this list if you didn't want to snapshot all indexes.
+        # You can filter this list if you didn't want to snapshot all indices.
         index_list = curator.IndexList(es)

         # Take a new snapshot.
 This operation can take a while, so we don't want to wait for it to complete.